publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schXLII–A/m__us_usc_t16_s396d.md

     (c) __Administration; applicable provisions__

-        The Secretary shall administer the park in accordance with this section and the provisions of law generally applicable to units of the national park system, including sections 1, 2, 3, 4, and 461 to 467 of this title, and generally in accordance with the guidelines provided in the study report entitled “Kaloko-Honoko̅hau” prepared by the Honokohau Study Advisory Commission and the National Park Service, May 1974, GPO 690–514.
+        The Secretary shall administer the park in accordance with this section and the provisions of law generally applicable to units of the national park system, including sections 1, 2, 3, 4, <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  and 461 to 467 <sup>\[1\]</sup>  of this title, and generally in accordance with the guidelines provided in the study report entitled “Kaloko-Honoko̅hau” prepared by the Honokohau Study Advisory Commission and the National Park Service, May 1974, GPO 690–514.

     (d) __Activities and agreements; native accommodations; cooperative marine management agreement; fishing, shoreline food gathering and small boat harbor activities: regulation; land and water management agreements__